 Maximum Course Time (MCT) - The maximum time that a competitor has to complete any course.
 Any competitor that exceeds this time shall be dismissed from the course and will receive no score or ranking for that class.
-The maximum course time is set at no less than one and one half (1.5) times the longest standard course time for the class.
-Imposing an MCT is optional for all classes, except Challenge.
-Effective July 1, 2018, the MCT shall be set at mini vet time + 20 seconds.
+The maximum course time is set at mini veteran time + 20 seconds.